 In principle, HHLA’s major investment activities can be scaled in line with demand.
 Due to the ongoing trend in ship sizes, the Group reserves the right to decide on investment activities that are not prompted purely by volume developments.
-Capital expenditure at Group level in 2018 is expected to be in the region of € 200 million.
-Most of this amount is attributable to the Port Logistics subgroup.
-In the Container segment, investment will primarily focus on the purchase of container gantry cranes, storage cranes and ground-handling vehicles for the container terminals in Hamburg.
+Capital expenditure at Group level in 2019 is expected to be in the range of € 200 million, most of which will be attributable to the Port Logistics subgroup.
+In the Container segment, investments will primarily focus on the purchase of container gantry cranes, storage cranes and ground-handling vehicles for the container terminals in Hamburg.
 In the Intermodal segment, funds will be used to renew and expand the company’s own transportation and handling capacities.

 HHLA will continue to pursue its yield-orientated dividend distribution policy, which aims to pay out between 50 % and 70 % of net profit for the year after non-controlling interests in the form of dividends.

-Based on available liquidity reserves and the positive cash flows generated by anticipated earnings, HHLA is confident that sufficient financial funds will continue to be available in future, which could be supplemented by debt where necessary.
+Based on available liquidity reserves and the positive cash flows generated by anticipated earnings, HHLA is confident that sufficient financial funds will continue to be available in future, which can be supplemented by borrowing where necessary.